Moving to Chelsea? Area Guide to Schools and Transport

 Moving up to secondary school (ages 11-16), there is the Chelsea Academy which in 2012 received an ‘Outstanding’ rating.
 In particular, on their scorecard, it is worth observing that the Chelsea Academy has a much higher rate of students achieving Grade 5 or above in GCSE Maths or English (58%) than the national average (43.3%).

 After finishing their GCSEs at the Chelsea Academy, students living in Chelsea can opt to stay on for the sixth form at the Academy, which has a specialism for science.
 Alternatively, Kensington and Chelsea College has a more creative and contemporary feel to it.

 Kensington and Chelsea College also offers a wide range of courses for those looking to brush up on their skills or gain formal accreditation as an adult learner.

-There aren’t any independent secondary schools in Chelsea itself, however there are a number of well-respected schools within easy travel distance in neighbouring boroughs.
-Boarding schools further afield are also popular choices for families considering independent school for secondary years.
+There aren’t any independent secondary schools in Chelsea itself, however, there are a number of well-respected schools within easy travel distance in neighbouring boroughs.
+Boarding schools further afield are also popular choices for families considering independent schools for secondary years.

-Kensington (Circle and District lines) and Knightsbridge (Piccadilly line) tube stations are on the boarder of Chelsea, and will be convenient for many residents.
+Kensington (Circle and District lines) and Knightsbridge (Piccadilly line) tube stations are on the border of Chelsea, and will be convenient for many residents.

 Thanks to its reputation for late night restaurants and bars, the area is well served with night buses, both in and out of Chelsea, going in all directions that you could possibly need.
 Of course, on a nice summer’s day, we would highly recommend taking full advantage of the scenery and exploring the area by foot or on a bike.
 The road network in and around Chelsea is always busy, however, many residents prefer the convenience of travelling in their own car or by taxi, particularly on hot or wet days.